|Property||1 Bedroom||1 Bedroom + Den||2 Bedroom||3 Bedroom||Specials|

 - Brookside Elementary School

 Monroe is accessible via Exit 8A off of the NJ Turnpike, while Routes 32 and 33 run through the township.
 Various buses run through the community and offer direct service to New York City’s Port Authority.
 For train service, nearby Princeton Junction offers direct access to Trenton and New York City via NJ Transit’s Northeast Corridor Line.

 Monroe has ample open space, including the 675-acre Thompson Park, a setting of community events, recreational facilities, hiking trails, and peaceful Manalapan Lake.
-For those seeking culture, The Monroe Township Cultural Arts Commission actively works to bring the arts to Monroe, including a yearly free concert series and community art exhibit.
+For those seeking culture near their Monroe apartment, The Monroe Township Cultural Arts Commission actively works to bring the arts to Monroe, including a yearly free concert series and community art exhibit.
 Additionally, the township is just a short drive from Freehold Mall, while nearby East Windsor offers a movie theater and an assortment of big-box retailers.
-For more information about events, activities, and places of interest in Monroe, NJ CLICK HERE!
+Check out all of the events and activities throughout the year in Monroe, NJ!